juanneilson/machine-learning/projects/capstone/capstone_report.md

 ![The basic building block of ResNet50](https://s3-us-west-2.amazonaws.com/mtcapps/mlcapstone/images/report/residual_learning.png)

-This building block is serially repeated many times.
+In ResNet50 this building block is serially repeated 50 times, however the authors suggests that performance can be subtly improved by making deeper architectures, making deepness restricted just by computational complexity limits/requirements and overfitting.

 ResNet50 is much deeper than VGG architectures (VGG16 and VGG19) and the model size is actually substantially smaller due to the usage of global average pooling rather than fully-connected layers.

 The intended classifier is a fully connected neural network layer which receives ResNet50 features from images.
+ResNet50 feature extractors allowed the whole model to outperform any other algorithm in the object classification task using just a single fully-connected layer at the end (a very simple classifier model).
+This was possible because of the stacked features extractors that can be found in the deepness of the architecture, which justifies the use of this features instead of other possible feature extractors like Gabor-Filters or Local Binary Patterns.
+However, this kind of features and others could be studied on future work

-The whole algorithm receives a color image of size 224x224 which must be preprocessed with the methods proposed in [7].
+The proposed algorithm receives a color image of size 224x224 which must be preprocessed with the methods proposed in [7] and then the features are extracted using ResNet50 model.
 As an output the classifier returns a vector where each of its three components is the predicted probability for each class.
 The features from ResNet50 are taken after reducing dimensionality with an average pooling layer, as suggested by the authors [7].

 The average pooling layer takes the average result from certain dimension of a vector.
 Dropout layers were also tested (droput layers randomly inhibits signals on training and are commonly used to prevent overfitting) but wasn't considered in the final model.